Bedrock-OSS/bedrock-wiki/docs/guide/advancedmanifest.md

 This is an appendix page.
 You can start the guide from the beginning [here](/guide/index).
 :::

-This page is desgined to go into more detail about the manifest.json file, here we will go into more detail about how the UUIDs work, and how to add them.
+This page is desgined to go into more detail about the manifest.json file, here we will cover how the UUIDs work, and how to add them.
 We will explain the use of dependencies, the different format versions and how to include meta-data.

-We will also go over the version differences between Behaviour packs, Resource packs and skin packs.
+We will also go over the version differences between Behaviour packs, Resource packs and Skin packs.

+## UUIDs

+UUID is an abbreviation for Universal Unique Identifier, there are 5 UUID versions plus one common unofficial version, A UUID is 36 character string containing numbers, letters and dashes, which is completely random.

+Minecraft uses Version 4: Variant 1, this is what creates your packs identiy in minecraft.

+UUID Regular Expression (REGEX)
+The regex below can be used to validate the format of UUIDs:

+[0-9a-fA-F]{8}-[0-9a-fA-F]{4}-[0-9a-fA-F]{4}-[0-9a-fA-F]{4}-[0-9a-fA-F]{12}

+Are UUIDs Case-sensitive?
+No, UUIDs are written in base 16 which uses numbers 0-9 and characters a-f.
+There is no distinction between upper and lowercase letters.